 - Employees should not share passwords—even if it’s within the same department.

 - Attackers use fear and urgency in their engagements, and employees should recognise this tactic as suspicious.
 Any messages or social media posts that urge employees to act quickly should be ignored.

 - Don’t accept friend requests from unknown people even if the user has several friends in common.

 - Avoid using social media sites on public Wi-Fi hotspots.
 Public Wi-Fi is a common location for attackers to snoop on data using man-in-the-middle (MitM) attacks.

 - User account passwords should change regularly.
 But users should also be encouraged to change their own private social media account passwords.

 IT staff should have cybersecurity defenses in place to help users avoid being victims of an attack.
 Email servers can use artificial intelligence applications to catch suspicious emails with malicious links and attachments.

-Suspicious messages can be quarantined and reviewed by administrators to determine if the organization is the target of an attack.
-Browser isolation is also an option for organizations that let users browse the internet.
+Suspicious messages can be quarantined and reviewed by administrators to determine if the organisation is the target of an attack.
+Browser isolation is also an option for organisations that let users browse the internet.
 This technology allows users to freely browse the internet, but confines personal web activity to a protected container that prevents downloads, uploads and form fills to keep threats out of the environment.